SalvatoreCervone/backup-database/README.md

 BackupDatabase::backup();
 ```

-This return result in terminal and crate backup in config.destinationpath
+This return result in terminal and create backup in config.destinationpath

 ## RoadMap